Oats, banana and dairy-free milk make these the easiest 3 ingredient banana oat pancakes ever! Vegan, gluten free and with an oil-free option.

 For frying pan

-- 1½ tbsp cooking oil (optional - use a non-stick frying pan if not using oil)
+- 1½ tablespoon cooking oil (optional - use a non-stick frying pan if not using oil)

 To serve (optional)